brianshumate/docker-couchbase-server/README.md

-# Docker Couchbase Server
+# Couchbase Server on Docker Containers

 This is a Dockerfile and supporting scripts for running [Couchbase Server](http://couchbase.com/) in a [Docker](http://www.docker.com/) container.

 Originally a personal research project, this project has been superseded by official Docker related resources described below.

 **NOTE** You might want to consider these alternative projects: